pfbahury/api-react-spa/README.md

 # React SPA API

-Just a simple FastApi crud to connect to a personal React project
+Just a simple FastApi crud for a personal React project